OSBI investigating after Cherokee County deputy shoots, kills man who threw spear

 The Oklahoma State Bureau of Investigation was called to investigate after a Cherokee County deputy shot and killed a man who threw a spear at him.

 Deputies were called to a home in Cookson, a small town near Lake Tenkiller, after midnight Wednesday, Oct.
-14, on a report of a man who said he "needed the police," Sheriff Jason Chennault said.
+14, by a man who said he "needed the police," Sheriff Jason Chennault said.

 "That's all he would say," Chennault said, adding that the caller wouldn't answer subsequent calls from dispatchers.